 Researching Your Client

 When you first take on a client, you need to know everything about that client’s background and history.
 Although you want to believe your client will give you the information you’re looking for, you can’t always just blindly trust that your client will be honest.
-Instead, you can do that research on your own, utilizing a public records search engine with background screen software to mitigate your risk of overlooking some information.
+Instead, you can do that research on your own, utilizing a public records search engine to mitigate your risk of overlooking some information.

 - Taking on a client should be a fairly in-depth process, and you need to know a lot about that person’s background.